5 Tips to Re-Think Exercise

 The bottom line: seek to discover ways to be active that you enjoy and will keep practicing regularly!
 Consistency is far superior to a short period of intense dedication, followed by another 3-month date with the couch and potato chips (admit it, we’ve all been there!).

 Our bodies can only endure so much exercise before showing signs of fatigue and breakdown.
 Running longer, lifting heavier, biking further…they may provide great personal satisfaction, but also require a major dedication of free time and a certain level of fitness to complete.

 Utilize the “short and sweet” mantra to open up numerous time slots in your day for a little movement.
-This can be as simple as a few standing squats or lunges, push-ups, short sprints up and down the block, Tabatas, or even running up and down the stairs a few times!
+This can be as simple as a few standing squats or lunges (or other bodyweight exercises for core strength), short sprints up and down the block, Tabatas, or even running up and down the stairs a few times!
 By the end of the day, implementing a few of these practices versus simply sitting on your tush will do wonders in the way you feel—and no “30 minutes five days a week” required.

 4) Exercise can help you “tune in” to your body.

 A brief glance into my relationship with exercise: My past suggests I was an “exercise-aholic.”
 An avid runner throughout all of high school and much of college, it was normal to log 80 miles of running per week.
 Add to this the additional weight room workouts and circuits, and exercise totaled two to three hours per day.
 “Rest” was for the weak and lazy.
 I pushed my body to the max, at the time buying into the theory of “more is better” when it came to being fit and healthy.